 When is the last time you paid attention to your attention span?

 Take note of what distracts you so you can make interventions to keep yourself on track.
-In virtual meetings, I used to get distracted whenever the number of messages in my inbox increased.
+In virtual meetings, I used to wander off whenever the number of messages in my inbox increased.
 This would tempt me to open my inbox, open an email, and only many clicks later realize that I had missed something someone said, again.

 - Eliminate extra screens and devices.
 If your work and personal life don’t require you to be accessible by or attentive to multiple devices, don’t be.